GovTransparencyInstitue/WB-MK/README.md

 ## Main processes:

 ### 1. **Data Exploration**
-   - These scripts explore the data and create CRI distribution figures in the manuscript:
+   - These scripts restructure the date variables, create controls and explores the data to create CRI distribution figures in the manuscript:
      ```stata
+     do "./codes/date_var_restructure.do"
+     do "./codes/gen_controls.do"
-     do "./codes/utility/descriptives.do"
+     do "./codes/descriptives.do"
-     do "./codes/utility/figures_paper.do"
+     do "./codes/figures_paper.do"
-     do "./codes/utility/figures_corruption_risks.do"
+     do "./codes/figures_corruption_risks.do"
      ```
 ### 2. **Cost of Corruption Risk (CoC) Calculation**
    - A script to calculate the cost of corruption risks and exports tables/figures: